July 4, 1971

 February 7, 1977

-John F. O'Leary is named Administrator, Federal Energy Administration.
+John F. O'Leary is named Administrator of the Federal Energy Administration.

 March 24, 1977